Frequently Asked Questions

 How do Media register for a Media Pass?

 Media will have to submit their media accreditation application through the Farnborough International Airshow website.
 Please note that all accreditation applications are subject to approval.
+The media accreditation process is live and invitations to reapply have been sent.

 Exhibitor press releases will be available to view at a later date.